pred12/Math.js/README.md

 # Math!
+A fun thing I made in the summer of 2019

 Simple Math handeler, simple commands! way better than typing `Math.floor(Math.random()*5);` or with out floor their is also commands to do PI random / floor
 ```javascript